Opposition to the Constitution

 Although the US president had called the use of chemical weapons a “red line”, whose crossing would mean armed intervention, no US airstrikes materialized, mainly due to negotiations with Russia which had, in return, arranged that the Syrians would agree to dispose of their chemical stockpiles, which included mustard gas and sarin and VX nerve gases, totalling an estimated 1000 tonnes.
 Syria became a member of the UN’s Organisation for the Prohibition of Chemical Weapons (OPCW).

 The destruction proved to be a difficult task, not least because many warehouses and associated equipment were located in areas that were not longer controlled by government forces.

 A complex logistical organisation loaded the most dangerous chemical weapons aboard a Danish vessel in Latakia that then proceeded, escorted by naval vessels, to the harbour of Gioia Tauro in southern Italy, where the chemicals were transferred to the American containership Cape Ray, which had been converted by the US Navy into a floating facility to neutralize the weapons chemically.
 A Norwegian ship loaded with precursors sailed a few months later to neutralizing facilities in Finland and the United States.
 The OPCW concluded in July 2014 that the operation had succeeded, though it remains unclear whether all the stockpiles were taken out of the country—in other words, whether the Syrian government had made a ‘full and final disclosure’.

-Although signatory to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), Syria also had, according to the International Atomic Energy Agency (IAEA), a clandestine nuclear programme.
-A reactor under construction, hidden in the Syrian hinterland near Deir el-Zor, was bombed by Israeli fighter-bombers in 2007, gutting the programme.
+Despite signing the Treaty on the Non-proliferation of Nuclear Weapons (NPT), Syria has a secret nuclear programme, according the International Atomic Energy Agency.
+However, a reactor that was under construction in a remote area near Deir ez-Zor was shelled by Israeli jet fighters in 2007, which effectively halted the programme.